WangYanru-NJU/myProjects/README.md

     </p>
 </p>

-- I designed a ''optimized-view texture mapping based on constrained normal''algorithm.Its main idea is chosing the optimized view for each face of the model,I also add Occlusion detection module to make it more robust.
+- I designed an ''optimized-view texture mapping based on constrained normal''algorithm.Its main idea is chosing the optimized view for each face of the model,I also add Occlusion detection module to make it more robust.
 ---
 # demo2  **Interactive Bullet Time**
 result|interact demo